 Fast Charger and Outstanding Battery

-The M12 battery uses an advanced lithium-ion structure to deliver more power, extended life, and faster charging times, ensuring less downtime on the job and boosts productivity.
+The M12 battery uses an advanced lithium-ion structure to deliver more power, extended life, and faster charging times, ensuring less downtime on the job and boosting productivity.

 However, as with any other cordless tool, your best bet is always to have more than one battery if you intend to use it all day.
-I personally also own the Milwaukee M12 3/8″ Stubby impact and torque wrench and they each came with their own batteries and chargers so I can now use them interchangeably.
+I personally also own the Milwaukee 2457-21 M12 3/8″ Stubby impact and torque wrench, and they each came with their own batteries and chargers, so I can now use them interchangeably.

 That being said, working as a mechanic, it’s not like you’d use your cordless ratchet uninterruptedly for hours.
 You’ll most likely use it for 5-10 min to remove an oil pan, then another 5-10 min to reinstall it.
 If you see that the battery starts to get low on the gauge, you can always put it back on the charger between jobs.